Build your protection in layers

 Safety is a result - you don't build it directly, you build the layers underneath and safety is what you get when those layers are solid.

-Think of it like getting dressed for a blizzard.
+Think of safety like getting dressed to go out in a blizzard.

 You wouldn't walk out in a blizzard in just a coat and nothing else.
-The coat matters, sure - it's the thing between you and the weather - but it only works if what's underneath of it is solid.
-A great coat without pants in a blizzard still leaves you pretty damn hypothermic.
-The coat didn't fail though - the rest of the layers did.
+The coat matters, sure - it's one of the things standing between you and the weather - but it only works if what's underneath of it is solid.
+If you're standing outside in just a coat and your underwear in a blizzard, you're going to end up pretty damn hypothermic.

 Protection works the same way.
-Build the layers, get a better result.
+Build layers, build a system, you get a better result.

 What's findable: what a stranger can learn about you from their couch, before you know they're looking

-That's the thing about the privacy layer - it's not about what you've consciously shared.
-It's about what's been made findable by the ordinary business of living your life - forming a company, registering to vote, buying a house, existing in public records systems that were designed for transparency, not privacy.
+And the crappy thing about all that info floating around out there... it's mostly not about what you've consciously shared.
+It's about what's been made findable by the ordinary business of living your life - forming a company, registering to vote, buying a house, just existing in public records systems that were designed for profit, not privacy.

 Most threats don't start with a hack, they start with a search.

-If someone can find your address before they've done anything sophisticated, your second layer is already working harder than it needs to.
+If someone can find your address before they've done anything hard, your privacy layer isn't doing it's job.

 What's accessible: what someone can get into once they start actively trying